 Depreciation is recognised in profit or loss on a straight-line basis over the estimated useful lives of each part of an item of plant and equipment since this most closely reflects the expected pattern of consumption of the future economic benefits embodied in the asset.
-The plant and equipment are depreciated in the subsequent month of addition, and depreciation is accounted for in the month of disposal.
+The plant and equipment are depreciated commencing from the month subsequent to the month of addition, and depreciation is accounted for up to the month of disposal.